 Mosaic, Exhaust and activation schedule performance tests.
-Theory of operation, characteristics of the Mosaic, potential distribution of the mosaic.
+Theory of operation characteristics of the Mosaic, potential distribution of the mosaic.
 The Mosaic under the influence of a height in age.
-The formation of the wideo signal.
-Line sensitivity.
+The formation of the 1974 line sensitivity.

-Hack spot performance of the Iconoscope.
+Flack spot performance of the Iconoscope.
 Limiting sensitivity.